Types of Consumer Behavior

-In variety seeking consumer behavior, consumer involvement is low.
+In variety-seeking consumer behavior, consumer involvement is low.
 There are significant differences between brands.
 Here consumers often do a lot of brand switching.
 The cost of switching products is low, and hence consumers might want to try out new products just out of curiosity or boredom.
 Consumers here, generally buy different products not because of dissatisfaction but mainly with an urge to seek variety.

-Brands have to adopt different strategies for such type of consumer behavior.
+Brands have to adopt different strategies for such types of consumer behavior.
 The market leader will persuade habitual buying behavior by influencing the shelf space.
 The shelf will display a large number of related but different product versions.

-Marketers avoid out-of-stock conditions, sponsor frequent advertising, offer lower prices, discounts, deals, coupons and free samples to attract consumers.
+Marketers avoid out-of-stock conditions, sponsor frequent advertising, offer lower prices, discounts, deals, coupons, and free samples to attract consumers.

 Consumer buying decisions are depended on consumer behavior.
 There are great differences in consumer behavior while buying a car versus buying chips.
 Marketers have to exercise careful judgment in marketing products to different kinds of consumer behavior.